samriddhi125/Pest-Detection-and-Pesticide-Recommendation/README.md

 - Pandas

 ### Results:
+Our pest detection system was able to achieve an accuracy of 65.035% on the test data.
+This accuracy explains the pest detection ability of the model.

 ## Get Involved
 We encourage you to get in touch if our project interests you and you're eager to help, offer comments, or look into potential collaborations.
 We appreciate your input and encouragement very much, and we look forward to working with you to further our project.